vinkaga/learn-node/slides/slides.md

 - Store data in a DB (MySQL)

-- Consume a third party REST service in the microservice
+- Consume a third party REST service

 - Validate inputs and outputs against schema